eintmyatthu/FreelancePlatform/README.md

 2.After download mysql server and workbench installs mysqldump file to your mysql server local database

- - In my assignment "201812_Eaint_Myat_Thu_ADI" folder, I have included "freelancer_platform" SQL file.
+ - In this "FreelancePlatform" folder, I have included "freelancer_platform" SQL file.

  - Please import this "freelancer_platform" SQL file into the MySQL Workbench.